June In The Vegie Patch + Greenhouse

 I’m so grateful to yams because they’re ready in winter – not busy old autumn.
 And there’s no preserving required either.
 Just patience.

 Yams fatten up threefold in the cold.
 Guaranteed big fat sweeties after a few frosts and the tops have died off.
 If you’ve rushed in to harvest and been disappointed with your crop – it may just be that you were too impetuous, young at heart perhaps.
 You’ll be amazed at what happens in the yam patch after cold.
-Patience my friends.
+Wait it out, my friends.

 In praise of Kale